dylan-wettlaufer/4470Y-Capstone-Project/README.md

 Once Docker is downloaded, open the application and click run engine.

 ### Download Project files
-Download Docker.zip from the GitHub repository and extract the folder.
+Download Docker.zip from the GitHub repository and extract the folder (you may have to search for the file in the searchbar).
 Open cmd/terminal and navigate to this folder.

 ### Commands